ChinmayPillai/Real_Estate_Broker_WebApp/README.md

-Real Estate Broker Web Application developed for Neural Dynamics using MERN stack
+Real Estate Broker Web Application developed for Neural Dynamics using React and Django

 ## Setup